-Muslims around the world will be celebrating the Feast of Sacrifice, Kurban Bayrami or Eid al-Adha as of 24th September in 2015.
+Muslims around the world will be celebrating the Feast of Sacrifice, Kurban Bayrami or Eid al-Adha as of 21st of August in 2018.
 I have many happy memories celebrating this special event with the family back in Turkey.
 This is the time family and friends get together to share their food and charity is at the top of the list.
 Food is shared with friends, family and contribution to charity and sharing the food with the poor and needy is what makes Kurban Bayrami special.
 Visiting family and friends is another highlight; we children would wear our best frocks and visit the elderly to pay our respects (and spoilt with delicious sweets).

 As always, food takes the center stage and here are some ideas for you to prepare your festive Kurban Bayrami or Eid al-Adha table.
 Most of the dishes here can be prepared ahead of time and makes it easy for entertaining for any festivity or gathering.

 All these lovely, authentic Turkish recipes, along with personal stories included at my cookery book, Ozlem’s Turkish Table.
 You can order Signed copies at this link to treat yourself or gift to a foodie.

 Soups, “Corba” in Turkish, form a very important part of Turkish diet; almost every dinner, especially in cooler months, start with a soup in Turkish households and Bayram table is no exception.
 This simple but delicious yoghurt based soup, Yayla Corbasi, originates back to Anatolia’s earliest settlers and nomadic herdsman.
 It is one of the most popular soups in Turkey, flavored with dried mint and paprika flakes and would make a perfect start to any festive meal.